LiDARTag: A Real-Time Fiducial Tag System for Point Clouds: Tag Design and Characteristics

-\section{Tag Design and \lidar\ Characteristics}
+\section{Tag Design and \lidar Characteristics}

-This section describes some essential things to have in mind when designing and using a LiDAR-based tag system.
-In particular, it addresses how the unstructured point cloud from a LiDAR results in different considerations in the selection of a tag versus those used with a camera.
+This section describes some essential points to consider when designing and using a LiDAR-based tag system.
+In particular, this section addresses how the unstructured point cloud from a LiDAR results in different considerations in the selection of a marker versus those used with a camera.